sghpjuikit/player/README.md

 Plots custom mathematical function in a graph
 ##### Spectrum
 Displays the audio spectrum of the playing song (doesn't work for flac and ogg).
 Looks nothing like the low-fps sample from Oracle.
 Uses Canvas and smooth 60FPS animation.
 Looks very cool.
 Yet its only 58 lines!
 Not really useful aside being a fancy visualisation though.
-##### Layouts
-Layout manager.
-Saved layout browser.
-Currently outdated and largely useless.
-Planned for complete rewrite.
-##### Comet
-Loose java port of the game Comet from 90s.
-Something between Crimsonland and Geometry Wars.<br>
-You fly a rocket and shoot UFOs and asteroids to clear missions with increasing difficulty.
-For up to 8 players (no internet support, so prepare lots of keyboards and a living room).
-Pretty advanced effects though, including Black holes, force fields and wapring frid (inspired by Grid Wars/Geometry Wars).<br>
-Anyone running this app better try the game out.
-Line count sits at about 5000.

 ### Portability